interglobalvision/payment-novaramedia-com/README.md

 - Failed subscription payment webhook handling.
 Notifies user of failure and deletes subscription from database.
 - Export subscribers to Mailchimp ✔
+- Admin user functions: Search and delete accounts (with serious warnings)
 - Allow user to update card details (possibly not needed if the failed subscription handles properly)